 In 2016, Martha relocated briefly to Awka, Anambra State where she joined the Department of Computer Science and IT of Paul University as Assistant Lecturer.
 The very first week of her resumption, Martha mobilized students to organize the first ever “hour of code – CS code week” in December 2016.
 It turned out to be a university event well attended.
 She also started the young coders club to motivate everyone in the school to code, especially the young women..
 She grouped students on campus into teams, organized intensive tutorials for them on coding, web designs and animations and mobile apps development.
 She got students also from other departments like Chemistry and zoology to join teams and got them all to pitch their finished work in a university wide Computer Science Week event in December 2016, well attended by dignitaries and covered by national media

 Martha obtained a bachelors in Computer Engineering from the Obafemi Awolowo University, masters in IT and masters in Research and Policy both from the University of Lagos.
-She also completed Executive Education Program at Lagos Business School and obtained Certificate in Enterprise and Social Sector Management from the Enterprise Development Center of Pan African University
+She also completed Executive Education Program at Lagos Business School and obtained Certificate in Enterprise and Social Sector Management from the Enterprise Development Center of Pan African University.
+Martha Was also trained in Harvard.

 AWARDS, RECOGNITIONS, ACKNOWLEDGEMENTS